 - Pour the liquid mixture into the dry and mix just until combined.
 (If it seems like you don’t have enough liquid, just keep mixing!)
 Divide the dough in half.
 Shape each half into a round disc about 1 inch thick and wrap it in plastic wrap.
 Place both discs in the refrigerator and chill until cold—about 1 hour, or up to overnight.

 - Preheat oven to 350 degrees Fahrenheit with racks in the middle and upper third of the oven.
 Line two large baking sheets with parchment paper.
-Lightly flour your working surface and roll out one of your discs out until it's ¼ inch thick.
-If it's tough to roll out the dough, just roll it as best you can and then let it rest for a few minutes to warm up.
-Repeat until you've successfully rolled the dough to ¼ inch thickness.
+Lightly flour your working surface and roll out one of your discs out until it’s ¼ inch thick.
+If the dough is very hard or crumbly, just roll it as best you can and then let it rest for a few minutes to warm up.
+Repeat until you’ve successfully rolled the dough to ¼ inch thickness.